CCL2

-For the ICAO airport code see Candle Lake Airpark, for the diradical compound see Dichlorocarbene.

 The chemokine (C-C motif) ligand 2 (CCL2) is also referred to as monocyte chemoattractant protein 1 (MCP1) and small inducible cytokine A2.
 CCL2 is a small cytokine that belongs to the CC chemokine family.
 CCL2 tightly regulates cellular mechanics and thereby recruits monocytes, memory T cells, and dendritic cells to the sites of inflammation produced by either tissue injury or infection.

 Genomics

 In the human genome, CCL2 and many other CC chemokines are located on chromosome 17 (17q11.2-q21.1).
 The gene span is 1,927 bases and the CCL2 gene resides on the Watson (plus) strand.
 The CCL2 gene has three exons and two introns.
 The CCL2 protein precursor contains a signal peptide of 23 amino acids.
 In turn, the mature CCL2 is 76 amino acids long.
-The CCL2 predicted weight is 11.025 kiloDaltons (kDa).
+The CCL2 predicted weight is 11.025 kilodaltons (kDa).